pierre-josselin/php-rest-api-template/README.md

 A simple REST API template for PHP.

-Follows many conventions such as object-oriented programming, model-~~view~~-controller structure, use of CRUD managers, mutator methods...
+Follows many conventions such as object-oriented programming, model-~~view~~-controller structure, use of CRUD managers...

 ## Getting started